cedalo/streamsheets-documentation/source/installation/installing-on-raspberry-pi/index.rst

     **Starting Streamsheets:**

-                            | Navigate into the folder "~/cedalo/streamsheets/scripts" either with your shell or with the file manager.
+                            | Navigate into the folder "~/cedalo" with your shell or with the file manager.
-                            | If you are using the shell: enter ``sh start.sh``.
+                            | If you are using the shell: enter ``sudo sh start.sh``.
                             | If you are using the filemanager: double click the start.sh file and run it in the terminal.